-The pandemic has pushed many companies into revamping their employee onboarding checklists.
+Following the pandemic, the onboarding process has further evolved, which pushed many companies to revamp their employee onboarding checklists.
 With HR professionals, managers, and employees working from home during this time, onboarding has gone fully virtual and remote.
-This has given the process an opportunity to evolve with time without necessarily interrupting business.

 That’s why, in this post, we’ll look at one such standardized new employee onboarding checklist to make onboarding efficient and effective.
 This will fetch the much-needed ROI while providing an engaging experience to new hires.

-These are guides to the best practices in deploying an onboarding program.
-You can spread out the items in the local or remote employee onboarding checklist across different phases of onboarding.
+A new employee onboarding checklist is a guide to the best practices in deploying an onboarding program.
+You can spread out the items in such a to-do list into local or remote employee onboarding checklists across different onboarding phases.

-The best checklist makes useful reference points for successful onboarding and ensures that everything proceeds and pans out smoothly and efficiently.
+The best checklist makes useful reference points for successful onboarding and ensures that everything proceeds and pans out smoothly.

 - Plan an onboarding program methodically